pcrockett/hello-go/README.md

 * [ ] Use interfaces for polymorphism
 * [ ] Define custom greeting
 * [ ] Parse command line parameters

+## Misc Notes

+Surprised at how Go uses pointers similar to C / C++, and expects the programmer to know the difference between passing a value and passing a pointer to a method.

+For example, a method that has a value receiver cannot modify the original object, because all it has is a _copy_ of the original object.
+If you need to modify the original object, you need to have a pointer receiver.